 Active Shooter Plans and Resources for Businesses

-It is a sad fact, but every organization today must have an active shooter plan.
+It is a sad fact, but having an active shooter plan for businesses has become essential.
 While human civilization has come an amazingly long way since the days of Roman gladiator games, beheadings over unpaid taxes, and so many other atrocities that people committed against each other, the world can still be a very dangerous place.
 Even in seemingly safe industrialized nations, such as the United States.
 In fact, according to FBI statistics, workplace shootings are on the rise in the U.S.

 While nothing can bring back the people lost in an active shooting situation, we all know that an ounce of prevention is worth a pound of cure.
 Creating an active shooter plan for businesses can prevent violence and save lives.

 Where do active shootings happen?
 Anywhere.

 The most common place for active shooting situations to play out is in commerce areas – businesses, restaurants, office buildings, and the like.
 Most active shooter situations occur in private businesses.
 For example, in 2010, 11% of all workplace fatalities were the result of homicide; 78% of these were shootings.
 Most often, the killings are random and frenzied.